JoelMoyal/Calculator-C/README.md

 # Fully Functional Calculator in C

-"Fully functional, four-operational calculator programmed in C. Operations available are subtraction, multiplication, division  and addition.
-Users can choose which operation they want to perform."
+Fully functional, four-operational calculator programmed in C. Operations available are subtraction, multiplication, division  and addition.
+Users can choose which operation they want to perform.